drago-ex/translator/readme.md

 hello.word = Hello Word
 ```

+## The method, which returns us to array of translation

-This will create methods in the presenter that we get a array of translation:
+This method will create the presenter:

 ```php
 /**